ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing a block storage volume
+# Managing a block volume
 {: #managing-sds-block-volume}

 You can manage your Block Storage volume in the UI, from the CLI, or with the API.
 You can delete a volume from a service instance.
 You can rename a volume or modify the volume size.
 {: shortdesc}

-## Managing Block Storage volume in the UI
+## Managing block volume in the UI
 {: #managing-sds-block-volume-ui}
 {: ui}